Can You Swim in a Pool with Algae? Safety Guide & Solutions

 1. Test your water: Use a reliable test kit like Taylor K-2006 to measure FC, pH, CYA, and total alkalinity

-2. Calculate shock level: Determine your shock level FC based on your CYA reading (typically 10-12x CYA level)
+2. Calculate shock level: Determine your shock level FC based on your CYA reading (12x CYA for green algae, 20x for yellow/mustard algae, 30x+ for black algae)

-3. Add liquid chlorine: Use regular liquid chlorine (sodium hypochlorite), not cal-hypo shock, to avoid raising calcium levels
+3. Add liquid chlorine: Use liquid chlorine (which is sodium hypochlorite), not cal-hypo shock, to avoid raising calcium levels

 4. Maintain shock level: Test FC every few hours and add chlorine to maintain shock level